 Creating a center for socially engaged art and design

 Express Newark was conceived as an art-making “third space” in which the university and community would come together with equal voices and experiences.
 As cultural institutions all across the United States face a reckoning over racial injustice, Express Newark urgently responds to these demands by valuing art’s ability to amplify marginalized voices, address critical issues, and advocate for change.
-This Big Idea addresses many of Rutgers’ strategic priorities.
+This initiative addresses many of Rutgers’ strategic priorities.

 Express Newark advances Rutgers University–Newark’s role as an “anchor” institution in the city while promoting its vibrant cultural and artistic communities.
 It is a place in which Rutgers students and faculty and Newark residents learn and work together and collaborate on making art that matters—art that changes their lives and the world.
 Its dynamic partnerships with the City of Newark’s Department of Arts and Cultural Affairs and New Jersey’s premier cultural institutions such as the Newark Museum of Art, New Jersey Performing Arts Center, Project for Empty Space, and WBGO, have enabled Express Newark—within just two years—to emerge as one of the city’s cornerstone art institutions.